|Previous | Next|

 The calibration target provides an absolute reference, and hence allows the computation of absolute reflectance values.
 The radiometric calibration target should reflect light equally in all directions (it should be a lambertian surface).

 The image of the calibration can be taken before, during or after the flight.
 It is important for the calibration image(s) to be taken in similar light conditions as the flight.
 If the images are taken during flying then the target should be large enough to be easily seen on the images.
+The best practices to capture image of a radiometric calibration target is described in this article.

 Environmental flight conditions

+The suggestion would be to fly perpendicular to sun direction to avoid the sun from a low angle (around noon).
 Flying close to sunrise or sunset is not advised.
 It is recommended to fly either in clear sky conditions or in fully overcast conditions, and for the light conditions not to vary drastically during the flight.
 The presence of strong wind will also adversely affect the reconstruction due to the motion of the plants.